-- In 2017 there will be an estimated 2,470 new cases of invasive male breast cancer diagnosed, and an estimated 460 men will die of the disease in the United States. - In Texas, an estimated 139 men will be diagnosed with breast cancer in 2017, with an estimated 30 deaths. - Breast cancer is about 100 times more common in women than in men. - About one in 1,000 men will be diagnosed with breast cancer in his lifetime. - The outlook for survival from breast cancer in men and women is about the same.
+- In 2020 there will be an estimated 2,620 new cases of invasive male breast cancer diagnosed, and an estimated 520 men will die of the disease in the United States. - In Texas, an estimated 200 men will be diagnosed with breast cancer in 2020, with an estimated 34 deaths. - Male breast cancer accounts for less than 1 percent of all breast cancer diagnoses. - One in 833 men will be diagnosed with breast cancer in his lifetime. - Outlook for survival by stage from breast cancer in men and women is about the same.
 However, male breast cancer is frequently diagnosed at a later stage when it is more difficult to treat. - Approximately one out of five men diagnosed with breast cancer will have a family member who has breast cancer. - Men with a mutation of the BRCA2 gene have a lifetime breast cancer risk of 6 percent.
 The BRCA1 gene in men is responsible for a 1 percent lifetime risk of breast cancer.